TheCDC/sudoku_backtracking/README_head.md

-Solving sudoku puzzles with backtracking.
+*Solving sudoku with backtracking, a project by Christopher Chen*

+This project lives at [https://github.com/TheCDC/sudoku_backtracking](https://github.com/TheCDC/sudoku_backtracking)

 # WARNING #
-This project currently has issues with multiprocessing on Windows because Windows multiprocessing does not support forking.
+On Windows, the `multiprocess` library must be installed from source and not pip/pypi.
+The pip version is outdated and does not fully support multiprocessing.
+Link here: [https://github.com/uqfoundation/multiprocess](https://github.com/uqfoundation/multiprocess)

 # Setup #
 This project requires installation of the included `backtracking` and `sudoku_solving` modules.